Path to an exact WKB analysis of black hole quasinormal modes

 around $x=+\infty$, up to an overall integration constant.
 Thus, in order for the solution to satisfy the boundary conditions at $x=\pm\infty$, i.e.~for the coefficient of $\psi_+^{(+\infty)}$ to vanish, we need to impose $M_{21}=0$.
 This requirement corresponds to the condition $u_{21}^2 = -1$.
 We can find $u_{21}^2$ by

 where the integration contour $\gamma_{12}$ is defined in figure \ref{fig:gamma_ij}.
+In the second equality, we use that the residue theorem for a closed contour can equivalently be expressed in terms of the residues outside the contour, with the orientation properly accounted for.
+The residue at the infinity, which is a singular point, can be computed by changing variables from $x$ to $y=1/x$, giving $S_{\rm odd}(x) \, \dd x = - y^{-2} S_{\rm odd}(1/y) \, \dd y$.
 In the third equality, we use the property that $S_{2j-1} \, (j\geq 1)$ are holomorphic at $x=\infty$, \footnote{This is the characteristic of irregular singular points.} and $S_{-1} = \eta \sqrt{Q(x)}$ is the only term that has a residue there, which can be easily checked from \eqref{eq:S_j}.
-Therefore, the exact WKB analysis shows that, requiring $u_{21}=-1$, energy eigenvalues must be
+Therefore, the exact WKB analysis shows that, requiring $u_{21}^2=-1$, energy eigenvalues must be

 which nicely agrees with the known energy spectrum of the harmonic oscillator~\eqref{eq:eigen_harmonic}.
 We note that one only needs to know the analytic structure of the given problem in this method, without any need of explicitly solving the differential equation.